rust-lang/log/README.md

 ### In executables

 In order to produce log output, executables have to use a logger implementation compatible with the facade.
-There are many available implementations to choose from, here are some of the most popular ones:
+There are many available implementations to choose from, here are some options:

 * Simple minimal loggers:
     * [`env_logger`](https://docs.rs/env_logger/*/env_logger/)